-This repair is actually from about 10 years ago.
+This repair is from my archive and was completed ion 2004.
 I have a large volume of past repair and restoration photos.
 As I go through them I will put up any interesting ones as blog entries.
 I remember this one really well as it was a satisfying job to complete without it looking obvious that the neck is new.

 The guitar had had a badly repaired head break or two as is very common to see.
 It had also been over sanded to the point that the head had lost enough integrity both structural and visual shape that is was worth replacing, especially along the binding edge which was destroyed.